Skip to content

 barking

+Why would one puppy scream and pull on walks while the other joins in by barking?
 Being pulled down the road by two little dogs, one screaming and one barking in sympathy, is no joke.
 Mollie and her sibling sister Maggie are absolutely adorable little Miniature Schnauzers, six months of age.
-They have very few of the usual puppy problems that I go to.
-They don’t nip, they ask Read more
+They have Read more

 arousal, excitement

+Why do unwanted behaviours like jumping up become habits—and how can they be replaced with better ones?
 Anything repeated often enough can become a habit.
 I totally fell in love with scruffy ten-month-old Jack Russell mix Max yesterday.
 I had the perfect evening with him and his humans.
-It began with just me and the daughter who is in her late teens.
-Then mum arrived followed by two male school friends Read more
+It began with just Read more

 littermates